MaryamHaghighat/PathProfiler/README.md

 =====

 ### Mapping quality overlays to standard whole-slide quality scores
-Three separate linear regression models are fitted to predict WSI usability, focus and staining scores. (https://drive.google.com/drive/folders/1ZkKKvln5kipkQlYuf2Yoc3dUVfVLAwDA?usp=sharing)
+Three separate linear regression models are used to predict WSI usability, focus and staining scores.
 To map the quality overlays to standard slide-level scores, run:
 **python predict_slide_scores.py** by passing the following arguments:
 * `--quality_overlays_dir`:  path to quality overlays folder